shaneso/the-founder-studies/README.md

 #### Quarter 3

 - Computer Systems: A Programmer's Perspective
-- Computer Organization and Design
+- Computer Organization and Design: The Hardware/Software Interface

 #### Quarter 4